- Precinct Delegate Affidavit of Identity and Receipt of Filing (PDF)

 Write-in Candidates for Precinct Delegate

-An individual who wishes to seek a precinct delegate position with write-in votes is required to file a Declaration of Intent with the city or township clerk by 4 p.m. on the Friday preceding the August Primary.
+An individual who wishes to seek a precinct delegate position with write-in votes is required to file a Declaration of Intent with the County Clerk by 4 p.m. on the Friday preceding the August Primary.
 As an alternative, such candidates may file a Declaration of Intent with the appropriate precinct board on the day of the August primary anytime prior to the close of the polls.
-Write-ins may not be filed at the County.
-A Declaration of Intent form developed exclusively for use by precinct delegate candidates is provided with this newsletter.
-A Declaration of Intent form designed for use by write-in candidates seeking any office (including precinct delegate positions) is available through commercial vendors.
-(MCL 168.737a)
+Precinct Delegate Write-in Declarations of Intent can no longer be filed at the City or Township Clerk’s office.

 Write-in votes cast for a precinct delegate candidate who has not filed a Declaration of Intent do not count.
 (Write-in votes which do not count due to the candidates failure to file a Declaration of Intent are not considered when determining whether an over vote has occurred on optical scan ballots.)